About data classes in the Unified Data Classification method

 Use the following options to see the documentation in the latest UI or in the previous, classic UI:

-Data classes are the different groups you want to use to classify your data, for example, email, phone number, and web browser.
-You can create, update, remove and merge data classes.
+Data classes are the groups you use to classify your data, such as email, phone number, or web browser.
+You can create, update, remove, and merge data classes.
 You can also import out-of-the-box data classes and update them.
 You can create, update, and remove data classes.
 You can also import out-of-the-box data classes and update them.

-The automatic data classification method uses the classification rules defined in a data class to verify whether an asset can be classified with the data class.
-A data class can contain multiple classification rules and the rules can have different types.
+The automatic data classification method uses the classification rules defined in a data class to check if an asset can be classified with the data class.
+A data class can include multiple rules, and the rules can be of different types.
+A data class is assigned to a column as soon as one of the rules applies to the column.

-A data class in the Unified Data Classification method consists of the following elements:
+In the Unified Data Classification method, a data class includes the following elements:

 Data class element Description